 - Nursing bras are the Rolls Royce of bras.
 They are specially designed and made to be uber comfortable.
 When you are puking your guts out and aching all over, you want to wear a comfy bra.

 - Nursing bras don’t have rigid underwires to put pressure on breast tissue.
-You should choose wireless nursing bras even if you have large breasts and you’re worried about support (these are the most supportive wireless nursing bras I know).
+You should choose wireless nursing bras even if you have large breasts and you’re worried about support.
 Even if you opt for flexi-wired nursing bras, they are still less restrictive than regular bras.

 - They are more supportive for growing breasts.
 Nursing bras are made of flexible material that will accommodate fluctuations in breast size.
 These bras also have other supportive features like wide under-bust bands, wide straps, double layers, and knitted-in zones – all with the sole goal of supporting your breasts.
 Why is this important?
 For comfort and prevention of backache.
 Also, your future self will thank you because it prevents breast sagging later on.